French Toast Croissant Casserole

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-Next time you’re looking for an extra special breakfast that doesn’t take a ton of effort, you’ll want to try this croissant french toast bake recipe!
+Next time you’re looking for an extra special breakfast that doesn’t take a ton of effort, you’ll want to try this french toast croissant casserole!
 Just like french toast, it’s soft, sweet, decadent, and oh-so good with some maple syrup on a Sunday morning.
-But what makes this baked french toast so special is that it’s made with croissants.
+But what makes this french toast bake so special is that it’s made with croissants.

-Yes, you can make delicious french toast with croissants – in the form of this breakfast casserole!
 Simply rip the croissants into pieces, stuff them in a baking dish, fill with a cinnamon-flavored french toast custard, and bake.
 After about 40 minutes to an hour, voila!
-You have a delicious, easy breakfast bake that can be scaled to feed a crowd… or some hungry kids.
+You have a delicious, easy breakfast casserole that can be scaled to feed a crowd… or some hungry kids.

-You can either use fresh or leftover croissants that you don’t want to go to waste for this recipe.
-Just like traditional french toast, this breakfast casserole is a great way to use up slightly stale croissants if you have some laying around!
+• Croissants – You can either use fresh or leftover croissants that you don’t want to go to waste for this recipe.
+Just like traditional french toast, this breakfast casserole is a great way to use up slightly stale croissants if you have some laying around.

-The eggs, milk, vanilla, brown sugar, cinnamon, nutmeg, and allspice are the key components to a flavorful french toast custard.
+• French toast custard – You’ll need eggs, milk, vanilla extract, brown sugar, cinnamon, nutmeg, and allspice to make a flavorful custard.
 The croissants soak up all this delicious liquid while they bake, making your kitchen smell amazing.

 A homemade french toast casserole bake made with croissants

-How To Make A Croissant French Toast Breakfast Bake
+How To Make A French Toast Croissant Bake

-1. Preheat the oven to 350 degrees F and grab a shallow casserole dish.
-Tear the croissants into roughly one-inch pieces, and stuff them into a single layer in the bottom of the dish so they’re snug.
+1. First, stuff the croissants into a shallow casserole dish.
+Tear the croissants into roughly one-inch pieces and stuff them into a single layer in the bottom of the dish so they’re snug.

-3. Next, pour the custard evenly over the casserole dish, making sure to hit every piece of croissant with liquid so it fills in all the cracks.
+2. Next, make the custard.
+Whisk together the eggs and milk, then add in vanilla extract, light brown sugar, cinnamon, nutmeg, and allspice.
+Whisk thoroughly to combine, then pour the custard evenly over the casserole dish, making sure to hit every piece of croissant with liquid so it fills in all the cracks.

-4. Bake for 40 to 60 minutes, or until a toothpick inserted in the center comes out clean and the top of the casserole is golden brown.
+3. Bake at 350 degrees F for 40 to 60 minutes, or until a toothpick inserted in the center comes out clean.
+The top of the casserole should be golden brown.

-This easy croissant french toast breakfast bake is perfect for scaling and serving to a crowd.
-However, there are a few things to note if you do scale the recipe:
+Croissant french toast bake is perfect for scaling and serving to a crowd, especially for holiday brunch!
+There are a few things to note if you want to scale this recipe:

 • You will have to use a larger casserole dish for more croissants.
 Try to use something as shallow as possible and keep the croissant pieces to a single layer, while fitting them snugly in the bottom of the dish.